Holiday open house

 and Studio sale

-Wednesday, October 3 - Deadline for enrolling in the Sale.
-Purchase the “Holiday Sale Participation Fee” or email Tommy for a digital invoice.
+Wednesday, October 2 - Deadline for enrolling in the Sale.
+Purchase the “Holiday Sale Participation Fee”.

 The Sale Itself

-There is a $40 fee to participate in the sale.
-We are going to use the money to create high-quality postcards for distribution, Friday night wine tastings and social media marketing.
-The fee is due Wednesday, October 3.
-We can take the payment in person, over the phone or digital invoice that you can pay with a credit card at your leisure.
+There is a flat $40 participation fee for both sale, even if you’re planning on participating in just one.
+The money pays for promotional materials like high-quality postcards for distribution, Friday night wine tastings and social media marketing.
+The fee is due Wednesday, October 2.
+We can take the payment in person, over the phone or through our website (at the right hand margin of this page).

 KC Clay Guild Participation

-- Those with Private Studios should have their work merched in their spaces.
+- Those with Private Studios should have their work merchandised in their spaces.

 Like last year, we will be making a post card that has the dates and info for both events.
 It will be printed by the First Friday of Nov.
 Drop-off points: Coffee shops, libraries, community centers, door-to-door, etc.